NavpreetNat/Crypto_Master/README.md

 ### The Ideal Cryptocurrency Portfolio

-We decided that at least at the level of the portfolios' composition, it would be best to select coins that have a large market cap as this would ensure that volatility is less than other less 'stable' coins, and would thus be the safer option.
+We decided that, at least at the level of the portfolios' composition, it would be best to select coins that have a large market cap as this would ensure that volatility is less than other less 'stable' coins, and would thus be the safer option.

 The coins that we arrived at were;